DavidMcLaughlin29/DavidMcLaughlin29.github.io/quiz.md

 def generate_quiz(questions):
     '''Loops through list of questions until complete''' for question in questions:
-        # This loops through the list of questions.
-Each individual question is a dict with a 'question' and 'answer' key
         user_answer = raw_input(question['question'] + '\n')

         while user_answer.lower() != question['answer'].lower():